 Cone Biopsy

-Cone biopsy Brooklyn NYCAnother possible GYN biopsy is a cervix cone biopsy or conization where your doctor will use a laser or scalpel to remove a large cone shaped piece of tissue from the cervix.
+Another possible GYN biopsy is a cervix cone biopsy of the cervix or conization where your doctor will use a laser or scalpel to remove a large cone shaped piece of tissue from the cervix.

 Lastly, there is the Loop Electrosurgical Excision procedure (LEEP) that uses a thin, low-voltage electrified wire loop to cut out any abnormal tissue found.
 In addition to removing tissue for testing, some of these procedures can be used to completely remove areas of abnormal tissue and may also be used in the treatment of precancerous lesions.